samuellab/Larval-ORN/README.md

 # Larval-ORN

-Data and analysis of fruit fly larvae Olfactory Receptor Neruons (ORNs) activity responding to a broad panel of odors.
-It is the code and data part of the paper "Structured odorant response patterns across a complete olfactory receptor neuron population".
+Data and analysis of fruit fly larvae Olfactory Receptor Neurons (ORNs) responses to a broad panel of odors.
+This is the code and data from the paper, "Structured odorant response patterns across a complete olfactory receptor neuron population".